 The need in every hamlet, town, and city is the Gospel of Jesus Christ.
 Unfortunately, there are not only small towns and large cities without a Gospel witness but there are whole counties in New England destitute of the Gospel.

-- More Gospel
+- The Need is More Gospel

 Jn 4:4, “And he must needs go through Samaria.”
 The phrase “must needs go” expresses urgency.
 In other words, we must go through Samaria because the need is great.
 The Gospel is the duty of every church therefore, we must lift-up our eyes to see the need in our own backyard and around the world.
 Jesus said in Jn 4:35, “Say not ye, There are yet four months, and then cometh harvest? behold, I say unto you, Lift up your eyes, and look on the fields; for they are white already to harvest.”
-Evangelism is not an opportunity it is a necessity.
+Evangelism is not just an opportunity to serve the Lord, it is a necessity.

 Paul did not glory in his preaching, and he did not preach for glory, or gain.
 He preached the Gospel for the same reason Jesus went through Samaria.
 1Co 9:16, “For though I preach the gospel, I have nothing to glory of: for necessity is laid upon me; yea, woe is unto me, if I preach not the gospel!”